TI’s Holocaust Memorial Scroll Restoration Project

 READ: March 14 - Join the TI Reads Book Club as together we read The Last Palace by Norman Eisen.
-Sign up here.
+Sign up on the Adult-Ed page.

 Our Religious school children have already met with Rabbi Hale, the sofer (scribe) repairing the Torah scroll, learning the art of writing a Torah scroll.
 Volunteer professional journalists have also begun to interview Temple Israel members who wish to share their families’ Holocaust experiences.
 Rabbi Sofer Kevin Hale visited with Brotherhood’s Routes program as well.